-We compensate non-employee members of the Board of Directors.
-Directors who are also employees do not receive cash or equity compensation for service on the Board of Directors in addition to compensation payable for their service as our employees.
-The non-employee members of our Board of Directors are reimbursed for travel, lodging, and other reasonable expenses incurred in attending Board of Directors or committee meetings.
+We compensate non-employee members of the Board.
+Directors who are also employees do not receive cash or equity compensation for service on the Board in addition to compensation payable for their service as our employees.
+Our non-employee directors receive annual cash retainers for service on our Board and committees of our Board as set forth in the table below.